 (Photo courtesy: tvol)

-Fresh cardoon stalks (petoles) flood the markets during the fall and winter.
-You can find fresh greens as well as blanched, creamy white bent stalks (“gobbi” or hunchbacks) tied in bundles in these vegetable local markets.
+Fresh cardoon stalks (petioles) flood the markets during the fall and winter.
+You can find fresh greens as well as blanched, creamy white, bent stalks (“Gobbi” or hunchbacks) tied in bundles in these local vegetable markets.

 Choose firm, stout stalks with bright silver-grey leaves.
 Avoid wilted petioles.
-You may also find dwarf, stout, and spineless varieties in the markets.
-Buy only few bunches at a time.
+You may also find dwarf, sturdy, and spineless varieties in the markets.
+Buy only a few bunches at a time.

-Once at home, store fresh cardoons in a paper towel and place inside the refrigerator.
+Once at home, store fresh cardoons in a paper towel and place them in the refrigerator.
 They keep well for up to a week.
-You may also want to prepare, blanch, and store them in a plastic bag and place inside the refrigerators for any later use.
+You may also want to prepare, blanch, and store them in a plastic bag and place them inside the refrigerators for any later use.

-Cardoon is one of the popular winter season vegetables employed in cooking in most parts of Europe.
+Cardoons are one of the traditional winter season vegetables employed in cooking in most parts of Europe.
 In appearance, its stalks (petioles) resemble as that of celery stalks.
-Its stalks has a unique, sweet, nutty flavor grayish-white flesh.
+Cardoons have a unique, sweet, nutty flavored grayish-white flesh.

 To prepare, trim off any leaves or thorns, and peel the stalks using a vegetable peeler to remove tough strings.
-Cut them into 1-inch length pieces.
-Cut sections tend to discolor; place in cold water with lemon juice (acidulated water) to keep them from turning brown.
+Cut them into 1-inch length sections.
+Cut ends turn off-color if kept exposed to air; to avoid, place in cold water with lemon juice (acidulated water).

 Here are some serving tips:

-Cardoon can be braised, sautéed, boiled in soups and stews, or dipped in batter and deep-fried or baked with butter and cream.
+Cardoon can be braised, sautéed, boiled in soups and stews.
+Prepare mouth-watering cardoon gratin dipped in batter and deep-fried or baked with butter and cream/cheese.

 The cardoon root, which is a thick, fleshy and tender underground root of this plant, is often boiled, and then served cold in salads.

-Boiled or roasted cardoon can be enjoyed with warm dip bagna cauda; native to Piedmont province in Northern Italy.
+Boiled or roasted, it can be enjoyed with warm dip bagna cauda- native to Piedmont province in Northern Italy.